Date: September 20, 2016

 I. WELCOME AND INTRODUCTIONS

-Dr. Martha Somerman, Director, NIDCR, called the 210th meeting of the Council to order.
-She welcomed Council members, guests, and attendees participating via the NIH videocast (http://videocast.nih.gov).
-She invited guests at the meeting to introduce themselves.
+Dr. Martha Somerman, Director, NIDCR, called the 213th meeting of the Council to order.
+She welcomed everyone, including Council members, guests, and participants attending via the NIH videocast (http://videocast.nih.gov

 II.
 FUTURE MEETING DATES